Comparative Field Deployment of Reinforcement Learning and Model Predictive Control for Residential HVAC: Experiments

 \section{Experiments}

-This section details the experimental setup for the field deployment conducted in the testbed house (Figure \ref{fig:dc_house}).
-We describe the datasets utilized for controller training, validation, and evaluation, outline the pre-training procedure for MPC and RL via imitation learning, and specify the common input data, decision variables, and operational settings applied across the controllers during the comparative tests.
+This section details the experimental setup for field deployments in the test house (Figure \ref{fig:dc_house}).
+We describe the datasets used for controller training, validation, and evaluation, outline the pre-training procedure for MPC and RL via imitation learning, and specify the common input data, decision variables, and operational settings applied across the controllers during the comparative tests.